apastor3/laksa/README.md

 - KiteFlex: G. Sánchez-Arriaga, A. Pastor-Rodríguez, M. Sanjurjo-Rivo, R. Schmehl, A lagrangian flight simulator for airborne wind energy systems, Applied Mathematical Modelling, 69, 665-684, 2019, https://doi.org/10.1016/j.apm.2018.12.016 and A. Pastor-Rodríguez, G. Sánchez-Arriaga, and M. Sanjurjo-Rivo,  Modeling and Stability Analysis of Tethered Kites at High Altitudes, J. of Guidance, Control and Dynamics, 40 (8), 2017, https://doi.org/10.2514/1.G002550.
 - KiteSurf: G. Sánchez-Arriaga, A. Pastor-Rodríguez, R. Borobia-Moreno, R. Schmehl, A constraint-free flight simulator package for airborne wind energy systems, IOP Conf.
 Series: Journal of Physics: Conf.
 Series 1037 (2018) 062018 doi:10.1088/1742-6596/1037/6/062018.

-Authors using LAKSA in their scientific publications  are invited to cite these papers.
+Authors using LAKSA are invited to cite these papers in their scientific publications.